How is Ontario Stem Cell Treatment Centre different from other clinics offering stem cell treatments?

 Can stem cells treat cancer?

 Yes.
 Stem cells have played an important role in cancer therapy for the past five decades.
 Hematopoetic stem cells have been used to restore bone marrow and replace blood cell lines following the planned ablation of a cancer patient’s bone marrow.
 This is known as a “stem cell transplant” and is associated with significant risk to cancer patients.
 New advances in cancer therapy have exploited stem cell property known as “TROPISM” which is the ability of stem cells to target tumors.
 This property has been used to carry cancer killing agents deep into the cancer where the body’s immune system cannot always operate effectively.
+These type of treatments are done world wide in cancer treatment centres.
+These treatments are not offered to patients of the OSCTC.

 Can stem cells cause cancer?